worldbank/blackmarbler/README.md

 <!-- badges: end -->

-**BlackMarbleR** provides a simple and efficient way to retrieve and extract nighttime lights data from NASA's Black Marble project.
-[Black Marble](https://blackmarble.gsfc.nasa.gov) is a [NASA Earth Observatory](https://earthobservatory.nasa.gov) project that provides a product suite of daily, monthly and yearly global nighttime lights.
-This package automates the process of downloading all relevant tiles from the [NASA LAADS archive](https://ladsweb.modaps.eosdis.nasa.gov/archive/allData/5000/VNP46A3/) to cover a region of interest, converting the raw files (in HDF5 format), to georeferenced rasters, and mosaicing rasters together when needed.
+**BlackMarbleR** is a R package that provides a simple way to use nighttime lights data from NASA's Black Marble.
+[Black Marble](https://blackmarble.gsfc.nasa.gov) is a [NASA Earth Science Data Systems (ESDS)](https://www.earthdata.nasa.gov) project that provides a product suite of daily, monthly and yearly global [nighttime lights](https://www.earthdata.nasa.gov/learn/backgrounders/nighttime-lights).
+This package automates the process of downloading all relevant tiles from the [NASA LAADS DAAC](https://www.earthdata.nasa.gov/eosdis/daacs/laads) to cover a region of interest, converting and mosaicing the raw files (in HDF5 format) to georeferenced rasters.

 * [Installation](#installation)
 * [Bearer token](#token)